jundalisay/sp/content/en/spiritual/principles/intro/chapter-04.md

 Such a murder could be considered dharmic if it were done with an intention towards a unifying solution such as an efficient and fair state-run health insurance system.
 - It is immoral to kill.
 - But it is also natural for someone, who has caused the *actual* deaths of people, to himself die from the people that could have died because of him.
+- This is seen in a rampaging elephant, which has trampled and killed a few people, itself being killed by an angry mob of people in reaction.
+It would be difficult to stop the angry mob from killing the elephant .

 Karmic comes from the word karma or action.